seal-questionFrequently Asked Questions

 How to view console errors

-• The current active window must be the Cherry Studio client window to open the console;
+• The currently active window must be the Cherry Studio client window to open the console;

-• You need to open the console first, then click test or start a conversation request to collect request information.
+• You must open the console first, then click test or start a conversation or other requests to collect request information.

-• In the popped-up console window click Network → Click to view the last item marked in red at position ② × of completions(When encountering errors with conversations, translations, model connectivity checks, etc.) or generations(When encountering errors with painting/drawing) → ClickResponseto view the full returned content (the area marked ④ in the image).
+• In the popped-up console window click Network → Click to view the last entry labeled with a red mark at ② × the completions(when errors occur in conversations, translations, or model connectivity checks) or generations(when errors occur with painting) → ClickResponseto view the full returned content (the area marked ④ in the image).

-If you can't determine the cause of the error, please screenshot this interface and send it to the official community group for help.
+If you cannot determine the cause of the error, please screenshot this interface and send it to the official grouparrow-up-right for help.

-This inspection method can obtain error information not only during conversations but also when testing models, adding knowledge bases, drawing, etc. In all cases you must open the debug window first and then perform the request operation to capture request information.
+This inspection method can obtain error information not only during conversations but also during model testing, adding knowledge bases, painting, etc. In all cases you need to open the debug window first, then perform request operations to capture request information.

 Knowledge base creation:embeddings